awslabs/kubeflow-manifests/website/content/en/docs/deployment/vanilla/guide.md

 > ⚠️ Warning: We use a default email (`user@example.com`) and password (`12341234`) for our guides.
 For any production Kubeflow deployment, you should change the default password by following the steps in [Change default user password]({{< ref "../connect-kubeflow-dashboard#change-the-default-user-password-kustomize" >}}).

 ---
-**NOTE**

-`kubectl apply` commands may fail on the first try.
-This is inherent in how Kubernetes and `kubectl` work (e.g., CR must be created after CRD becomes ready).
-The solution is to re-run the command until it succeeds.
-For the single-line command, we have included a bash one-liner to retry the command.

----

 ### Install with a single command